Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Derivation of an envelope equation for the linear electrostatic ITG eigenmode

 \section{Derivation of an envelope equation for the linear electrostatic ITG eigenmode}

-Here, we follow the idea from Dewar and Glasser \cite{Dewar83} and present a derivation of the envelope equation in $\alpha$ for the linear electrostatic ITG eigenmodes.
+Here, we follow the WKB theory of Dewar and Glasser \cite{Dewar83} and present a derivation of the envelope equation in $\alpha$ for the linear electrostatic ITG eigenmodes.
 The general idea goes as follows.
 The linear collisionless gyrokinetic equation \eref{eq:GTC_linear} can be written as

 where $\hat{\mc{L}}$ is a linear operator and we have replaced $\pd_t$ with $-\rmi\omega$.
 Let us write $\delta\!f=\delta\!\hat{f}\rme^{\rmi S/\rho_*}$, so that

 where

 and $\hat{\mc{L}}_1$ is the remaining parts in $\hat{\mc{L}}$ that involve $\nabla_\perp$.
 Let $\delta\!\hat{f}=\delta\!\hat{f}_0+\rho_*\delta\!\hat{f}_1$, the lowest-order term in \eref{eq:appA_general} is